mgiri01/HetMed-Experiments/THIRD_PARTY_NOTICES.md

-Parts of the multiplex-network model design, including the relation-wise graph convolution and DMGI training formulation, are based on or substantially adapted from the PyTorch Geometric DMGI example and use `torch_geometric.nn.GCNConv`.
+Parts of the multiplex-network model design, including the relation-wise graph convolution and DMGI training formulation, are based on or substantially adapted from the PyTorch Geometric DMGI example at https://github.com/pyg-team/pytorch_geometric/blob/master/examples/hetero/dmgi_unsup.py and use
+`torch_geometric.nn.GCNConv`.

 - Project: <https://github.com/pyg-team/pytorch_geometric>